 Difference Between MPPT & PWM Solar Charge Controller

-Let’s understand with these 4 reasons why MPPT solar charge controller is better than PWM Solar charge controller.
+Let’s understand these 4 reasons why MPPT solar charge controller is better than the PWM Solar charge controller.

 A PWM solar charge controller is usually manufactured with an efficiency of 67%.
 That simply means if you connect a 100W solar panel with a PWM solar charge controller you will get an output of 67W approximately.
 MPPT charge controllers are designed at 94% efficiency.
 That means a 100W panel would generate 94W, which is approximately 27W extra as compared to PWM charge controllers.